-Site infrastructure Construction Operation over at least 3 times by heavy earthmoving machinery) as soon as practicable after it has been placed within the cell (trench).
+Site infrastructure Construction Operation Trench will be excavated to a maximum depth of 4m.
+Store sufficient, dense, inert and incombustible material that is readily available at all times to cover the landfill tipping area.
+The size of the tipping face is kept to a minimum, and not larger than 30 metres in length or more than 2 metres above ground level in height.
+Waste will be levelled and compacted (e.g. maximum 300 mm lifts, passed over at least 3 times by heavy earthmoving machinery) as soon as practicable after it has been placed within the cell (trench).
 Cover landfilled waste with sufficient clean fill (e.g. 100 mm) at least weekly, to ensure that the waste is completely covered and that no waste is exposed Windblown waste will be returned to the landfill site on a regular and recurring basis.
-The PLS Waste and Landfill Management Procedure requires that windblown waste around the landfill is undertaken regularly but at least on a monthly basis.
+The Works Approval Holder's Waste and Landfill Management Procedure requires that windblown waste around the landfill is undertaken regularly but a least on a monthly basis.
 Only putrescible waste, inert wastes and tyres will be disposed of at the landfill Unserviceable tyres shall be transported to a designated area within the approved waste rock dump disturbance footprint.
 They shall be stacked appropriately and periodically buried in accordance with Regulation 14(2) of the EP Regs No hydrocarbons and / or chemicals will be disposed of into the landfill facility The volume of waste disposed of into the landfill will be recorded based on an estimate of average weekly disposal.
 The waste is measured in bulk cubic metres (BCM).